-''' - file-store: enabled: yes # set to yes to enable log-dir: files # directory to store the files force-magic: no # force logging magic on all stored files force-md5: no # force logging of md5 checksums stream-depth: 1mb # reassemble 1mb into a stream, set to no to disable waldo: file.waldo # waldo file to store the file_id across runs '''
+''' - file-store: enabled: yes # set to yes to enable log-dir: files # directory to store the files force-magic: no # force logging magic on all stored files force-md5: no # force logging of md5 checksums stream-depth: 1mb # reassemble 1mb into a stream, set to no to disable waldo: file.waldo # waldo file to store the file_id across runs max-open-files: 0 # how many files to keep open (O means none) write-meta: yes # write a .meta file if set to yes '''

 Each file that is stored with have a name "file.<id>".
 The id will be reset and files will be overwritten unless the waldo option is used.
+A "file.<id>.meta" file is generated containing file metadata if write-meta is set to yes (default).